These regulations give you examples and specific situations to help you consider how to use IT facilities.

 6.6.
 Subverting Security Measures

-During the course of their work or studies, staff and students (particularly research students) may handle information that comes under the Data Protection Act 1998, or is sensitive or confidential in some other way.
+During the course of their work or studies, staff and students (particularly research students) may handle information that comes under the Data Protection Act 2018, the General Data Protection Regulation ((EU) 2016/679), or is sensitive or confidential in some other way.
 For the rest of this section, these will be grouped together as protected information.

 Safeguarding the security of protected information is a highly complex issue, with organisational, technical and human aspects.
-The institution has policies on Data Protection and Information Management regulations, and if your role is likely to involve handling protected information, you must make yourself familiar with and abide by these policies.
+The institution has policies on Data Protection and Information Governance, and if your role is likely to involve handling protected information, you must make yourself familiar with and abide by these policies.
+Expected behaviours and additional resources are available in the Information Governance resources (login required).

 When sending protected information electronically, you must use a method with appropriate security.
 Email is not inherently secure.
-Advice about how to send protected information electronically is available at the IT Helpdesk.
+Advice about how to send protected information electronically is available on the Information Governance pages (login required), or by contacting the IT Service Desk.

 Even if you are using approved connection methods, devices that are not fully managed by Bath Spa University cannot be guaranteed to be free of malicious software that could, for example, gather keyboard input and screen displays.
 You should not therefore use such devices to access, transmit or store protected information.

-Advice on the use of personal devices to access institutional services is available at the IT Helpdesk.
+Advice on the use of personal devices to access institutional services is available on the Information Governance pages (login required), or by contacting the IT Service Desk.

 Publishing means the act of making information available to the general public, this includes through web sites, social networks and news feeds.
 Whilst Bath Spa University generally encourages publication, there are some general guidelines you should adhere to:

-You must not make statements that purport to represent Bath Spa University without the approval of the Vice Chancellor or her delegated authority (please contact the IT Helpdesk in the first instance).
+You must not make statements that purport to represent Bath Spa University without the approval of the Vice Chancellor or her delegated authority (please contact the IT Service Desk in the first instance).

 The way you behave when using IT should be no different to how you would behave under other circumstances.
 Abusive, inconsiderate or discriminatory behaviour is unacceptable.